Ahmad-Imam/AfricanWallStreet-Showcase/README.md

 # African WallStreet-Showcase

 A Flutter application to see all the businesses owned by Africans.
 User can create business and services on the app.
 There's also a premium service and paid features (Stripe).
-It takes user's location and shows nearby services around him.
-User can also search for any services
+At first it takes user's location and shows nearby services around him.
+User can also search for any services.
+The app can be used without creating an account to view the businesses

 # Application Overview